| January

 |

-William Marks elected bishop's agent in Kirtland, George
+William Marks is elected bishop's agent in Kirtland; George

-W. Robinson elected Church Clerk Recorder in place of Oliver Cowdery (gone
+W. Robinson, Church Clerk and Recorder in place of Oliver Cowdery (gone

 to Missouri).
-At evening conference of elders, Joseph and Sidney are asked
+At evening conference of elders, Joseph and Sidney are to

 |